In this article, you’ll learn:

-The first step to use the functionality offered by VWO is to install the Smartcode in all the web pages where you want to run your tests.
-The Smartcode enables your website to interact with VWO servers.
-To learn more about VWO Smartcode, refer to How does VWO SmartCode Work?
+The first step to using VWO's features is to install the SmartCode on all the web pages where you plan to run your tests.
+The SmartCode allows your website to communicate with VWO servers.
+To learn about the working of VWO SmartCode, refer to How does VWO SmartCode Work?.

 - If your website uses template-based headers and footers, add the code snippet in the header to implement it across the website.